Chinese elm Bonsai Care guidelines

-Position: The Chinese elm grows well in full sun and also in partial shade.
-In mild climates it can stay outside during the winter.
-A Chinese Elm bought as an indoor Bonsai can be placed outside during the summer and in winter it is best to take it into a cold frost-free room.
-Chinese Elms can usually endure some frost but it seems that it differs depending on the region it was imported from.
-Trees from northern Chinese regions seem to be more frost-hardy that those from southern areas.
-Depending on the temperatures of their winter quarters Chinese Elms can either drop their leaves or keep them until spring when the new shoots emerge.
+The Chinese elm thrives in either full sun and/or partial shade.
+In temperate climates, it can be left outdoors even during winter months.
+If you have an indoor Chinese Elm Bonsai you can place it outside during the summer, but it's best to bring it into a cool, but frost-free, room in the winter.
+The Chinese Elm can usually endure some frost but it differs depending on the region it was imported from.
+Trees from northern Chinese regions are more frost-hardy than those coming from southern areas.
+Depending on winter temperatures Chinese Elms either drop their leaves or keep them until spring when the new shoots emerge.